 While 2020 was certainly a year like no other, the Medicines Manufacturing Innovation Centre has continued to innovate.
 The year as been defined by the addition of four new partners to the consortium, the official ground-breaking of its state-of-the-art facility, and the continued development and success of its flagship ‘Grand Challenges’.
 These ‘Grand Challenges’ are the initial focus of the Centre and are effectively large strategic projects which overcome industrial hurdles limiting pharmaceutical development.
 The initial challenges cover the efficient production and delivery of oral solid dose medicines.

 When compared with traditional ‘batch’ manufacturing processes, continuous manufacturing allows for greater control and a more efficient use of time.
 Grand Challenge 1 will define how oral solid dosage medicines can be produced more robustly and efficiently utilising continuous direct compression (CDC).
-The aim of Grand Challenge 1 is to ultimately enable pharmaceutical companies to develop formulations cheaper and faster.
+The aim of Grand Challenge 1 is to ultimately enable pharmaceutical companies to develop formulations quicker and at a lower cost.

-Clinical trials can be wasteful, adding significant unwanted costs for pharmaceutical companies.
+The manufacturing of medicines for clinical trials represents a significant – but essential – investment for drug manufacturers.
+The way this supply is produced currently relies on a ‘just in case’ approach.
+This means that requirements are predicted up to two years in advance to allow for lead times, and drugs are often over-produced to ensure sufficient supply.
 Grand Challenge 2 focuses on the delivery of ‘Just in Time’ clinical supply material to patients through the development of an innovative, automated supply chain platform; thus, enabling effective late-stage customisation of trial stocks.
-The Pharmacy Automation for Clinical Efficiency (PACE) platform will allow for the production of multiple drugs on a single line, individualised packaging and real-time quality checks, reducing waste, risk and cost, all while increasing speed to patient.
+The Pharmacy Automation for Clinical Efficiency (PACE) platform will allow for the production of multiple drugs on a single line, individualised packaging and real-time quality checks, reducing waste and risk all while increasing speed to patient.